jaepark23/sleep-tracker/README.md

 (if you leave target time blank, then script will generate times of when you should wake up given you sleep at that momemt)

-Transfer will input your sleep time, wake up time, # of cycles, and cycle length
+Transfer button will input your sleep time, wake up time, # of cycles, and cycle length